RohanJoshi28/emotion-detector/README.md

 This project uses facial detection and emotion classification on a website.
 Creators are Rohan Joshi and Christopher Rodriguez.
+Our project combines live streaming of emotion detection and uploading photos for emotion detection with a flask app